jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (4) Despite subsection (1), if a notice or other document is to be served on a Crown organisation for the purposes of this Act, it may be served—
-  (a) by delivering it personally to an employee of the organisation at its head office or principal place of business; or (b) by delivering it at the organisation's head office or principal place of business, including by fax; or (c) in accordance with a method agreed between the informant and the organisation.
+  (a) by delivering it personally to an employee of the organisation at its head office or principal place of business; or (b) by delivering it at the organisation's head office or principal place of business, including by fax; or (c) in accordance with a method agreed with the organisation.
 (5) A notice or other document sent by post to a person in accordance with subsection (1)(d) must be treated as having been received by that person at the time at which the letter would have been delivered in the ordinary course of post.

 ### 395 Notices in relation to Māori land